umich-its-networking/git-training-pub/ex-branching-merging.md

 	modified:   README.md

 no changes added to commit (use "git add" and/or "git commit -a")
-$ git commit -a -m 'Add greating to contributor' [master 50dad14] Added to README
+$ git commit -a -m 'Add greeting to contributor' [master 50dad14] Added to README
  1 file changed, 1 insertion(+), 1 deletion(-)
 $ git push